Skip to main content

 Advocacy

-The League of Women Voters of Greater Tucson (LWVGT) is a nonpartisan organization that advocates for public policy and social issues at the local level while also collaborating with the League of Women Voters of Arizona (LWVAZ) and the national League of Women Voters (LWVUS) on broader statewide and national issues.
-The LWVGT Advocacy Committee leads our advocacy efforts.
-Members can get involved by joining the Advocacy Committee and subcommittees, and by taking action in support of the State and National Leagues.
+The Advocacy Committee leads LWVGT efforts to advocate for public policy and social issues at the local level, while also collaborating with the League of Women Voters of Arizona (LWVAZ) and the national League of Women Voters (LWVUS) on broader statewide and national issues.
+Members are invited to participate in any of the Advocacy Committee subcommittees and activities.

 Gun Violence Prevention